What You Need To Know If You Plan On Retiring This Year

 As a Medicare broker, we understand how critical withdrawals are and the problems they can create.
 Medicare’s Income-Related Monthly Adjusted Amount (IRMAA) is something all Medicare Beneficiaries need to consider every year when making these income and withdrawal decisions in retirement.

 IRMAA determines the additional costsâ¯you might incur for Medicare Part B and Part D premiums based on your modified adjusted gross income (MAGI).
 Social Security looks back at your income tax two years before determining your Medicare premiums.
-To manage IRMAA, you want to minimize your taxable income, such as Roth IRA conversions or calculated timing of capital gains.
+To manage IRMAA, you want to minimize your taxable income, for example, by making Roth IRA conversions or by timing capital gains.

 Understanding the income thresholds for IRMAA is crucial.
-If you enter a higher income bracket, it can lead to increased Medicare premiums, which may not be something you prepared for when initially planning your retirement.
-Stay informed about these yearly thresholds to help manage your income and mitigate any financial surprises.
+If you move into a higher income bracket, it may result in higher Medicare premiums, which you may not have accounted for when initially planning your retirement.
+Stay informed about these annual thresholds to help manage your income and avoid financial surprises.

 MEDICARE AND YOUR HSA PLAN

-Health Savings Accounts (HSA) offer significant tax advantages and a unique opportunity for retirement planning.
+Health Savings Accounts (HSAs) offer significant tax advantages and a unique opportunity for retirement planning.

 Before applying for Medicare, you can contribute to your HSA.
 However, you cannot contribute to an HSA when you are enrolled in any part of Medicare.
-So, if you plan to enroll in Medicare when you turn 65, you want to stop contributions before the 1st of your 65th birthday month to avoid a potential IRS penalty.
+If you plan to enroll in Medicare at age 65, you should stop contributions before the 1st of your 65th birthday month to avoid an IRS penalty.

 If you continue to work past 65, our advice is to quit making HSA contributionsâ¯6-12 months before enrolling in Medicare.
 This is because your Medicare Part A will become retroactive by six months.

-Either way, your accumulated HSA funds can be used tax-free for qualified medical expenses during retirement, including Medicare, Medicare Advantage, and even your Medicare Part D premiums, providing a valuable financial cushion for any foreseeable healthcare costs.
-One other often overlooked option is you can use a portion of your HSA funds to pay for LTC Premiums.
-These amounts are typically, limited by your age, but it is certainly worth looking into.
+Either way, your accumulated HSA funds can be used tax-free for qualified medical expenses during retirement, including Medicare, Medicare Advantage, and Medicare Part D premiums, providing a valuable financial cushion for foreseeable healthcare costs.
+Another often overlooked option is to use a portion of your HSA funds to pay for LTC Premiums.
+Your age typically limits these amounts, but it is worth exploring.

 LEARN HOW TO AVOID MEDICARE PENALTIES IN ADVANCE

-Medicare primarily gives coverage to those 65 and over, so right around the time most expect to enter retirement.
-However, did you know failing to enroll at the right time can lead to Medicare penalties that will never go away for the rest of your life?
-Even though these are typically, not large amounts, you have worked too hard to simply give money away.
+Medicare primarily covers those 65 and older, around the time most expect to retire.
+However, did you know that failing to enroll at the right time can lead to Medicare penalties that will never go away for the rest of your life?
+Even though these amounts are typically small, you have worked too hard to give money away lightly.
 If you do not sign up for Medicare during your Initial Enrollment Period or do not have creditable employer coverage, delaying enrollment may result in permanent penalties you’ll have to pay in addition to your monthly premiums.

 HOW YOU CAN MAXIMIZE YOUR SOCIAL SECURITY BENEFITS